flatsurf/sage-flatsurf/installer/macos/README.md

 each of them as a `Resources/`. in `MacOS`, we can then put a launcher script that unpacks the tarball to `$HOME/sage-flatsurf-whatever` and runs the launcher script from the unix installer with `open -a Console`.
-Finally, these three apps can be triviall packaged up into a .pkg with pkgbuild.
+Finally, these three apps can be trivially packaged up into a .pkg with pkgbuild.
 To make this useful, they need to be signed and notarized (not sure if Apple will notarize something like that.)